bihealth/kiosc-server/docs/source/introduction_development.rst

 - The Kiosc django web app
 - A celery daemon for distributed background tasks
 - A celerybeat process for scheduled recurrent tasks
-- A database to store project and container metadata (we recommend PostgreSQL v16)
+- A PostgreSQL database to store project and container metadata (the minimum supported version is v12, but we recommend v16)
 - Redis (we recommend v8), used as celery broker and generic cache provider

 The Kiosc repository provides scripts and Makefile rules to conveniently run the django web app through an ASGI server, as well as the celery daemon and